Pitfour Lake

 History

 The estate was historically owned by the Fergusons from 1667 onwards, having originally been gifted to Alexander Stewart, a son of King Robert II of Scotland.
 Pitfour House was designed by architect John Smith in 1809, replacing a previous country house.
-However the house was demolished in the early twentieth century, and stone from it was used for Torry Junior Secondary School in Aberdeen.
-A modernised version of the estate’s chapel remains, now a private residence.
+The house was demolished in the early twentieth century, however a modernised version of the estate’s chapel remains, now a private residence.